boschresearch/OASIS/README.md

 maintained nor monitored in any way.

 ## Contact
-Please feel free to open an issue or contact us personally if you find bugs, have questions, need help, or need explanations.
+Please feel free to open an issue or contact us personally if you have questions, need help, or need explanations.
 Write to one of the following email addresses:

 edgarschoenfeld@live.de